Skip to Content

 a side by side of agreeable gray and repose gray.

-You can see in this side by side how different these colors are.
-Agreeable Gray has the purple undertones and Repose Gray has more green.
+You can see in this side-by-side how different these colors are.
+Agreeable Gray has green and purple undertones and Repose Gray has more green, a touch of blue, and some beige.

 AG vs. Edgecomb Gray